Hanh has a Master's Degree in Economics in the United States. She is originally from Danang, Vietnam.

 The Introduction of Vietnam's Health Insurance System

-In addition, in 1998, the Vietnamese government launched the Hunger Education and Poverty Reduction program, focusing on poverty reduction, agriculture and resettlement, gave support to citizens with difficulties, and assisted poor household’s production activities, income increase, hunger eradication and access to more health care for the poor.
-Under this program, the poor communes get a resource allocation to invest in a local infrastructure project of their choice, out of a menu of options including roads, health centers, schools, irrigation systems, water supply systems.
+In addition, in 1998, the Vietnamese government launched the Hunger Education and Poverty Reduction program, focusing on poverty reduction, agriculture, and resettlement, gave support to citizens with difficulties, and assisted poor household’s production activities, income increase, hunger eradication and access to more health care for the poor.
+Under this program, poorer communities are awarded resources to invest in a local infrastructure project of their choice out of a menu of options including roads, health centers, schools, irrigation systems, and water supply systems.
 The aim of the program is to assist needy communities.
-However, there exist a lot of criticisms over the program regarding the fairness of the fund distribution, and the problem of corruption involved.
+However, there exist a lot of criticisms of the program regarding the fairness of the fund distribution and corruption.

 Evaluation of the Healthcare Insurance System in Vietnam

-Employing an empirical approach to assessing the effectiveness of Vietnam's national health insurance, Trivedi develops an econometric model using aggregate health care expenditures as the dependent variable.
-He concludes that there is a negative association between being females, and minority and having insurance.
-As far as the effect of adverse selection, the result from the statistic model suggests that there is also a statistically significant relation between being a smoker, a number of days of illness, and injury and having insurance as well, indicating that the insurance program admits a large number of "bad" members.
-Insurance may be served as the first step in seeking health care for some members.
+Employing an empirical approach to assessing the effectiveness of Vietnam's national health insurance, Trivedi develops an econometric model using aggregate healthcare expenditures as the dependent variable.
+He concludes that there is a negative association between being female and a member of a minority community and having insurance.
+As far as the effect of adverse selection, the result from the statistic model suggests that there is also a statistically significant relationship between being a smoker, the number of days of illness, and injury and having insurance as well, indicating that the insurance program admits a large number of "bad" members.
+Insurance may be served as the first step in seeking healthcare for some members.

-Although with the introduction of health insurance combining with other programs, Vietnam has made a significant progress in providing access to a larger percentage of the population, Vietnam is challenged with the continuous deficit budget for insurance.
-Also, Vietnam needs to do further health insurance reform to find the way to cover the insured, accounting for half of the population.
+Although with the introduction of health insurance combined with other programs, Vietnam has made significant progress in providing access to a larger percentage of the population.
+Vietnam is challenged with a continuous deficit budget for insurance.
+Also, Vietnam needs to do further health insurance reform to find a way to cover the insured, accounting for half of the population.